JCurran0499/MatrixScript/README.md

 ### Frontend and Backend Servers

 This project is designed to be run on two different servers, a frontend and backend.
 This repository represents the **backend**, and below are instructions for setting up and running the backend server.
 The frontend can be found [here](https://github.com/JCurran0499/MatrixScript-Frontend).<br/>
-In many cases, especially on your local device, it is acceptable to run both on the same host.
+In many cases, especially on your local device, it is acceptable to run both servers on the same host.
 However, it is best practice to set up independent public servers (ex: virtual machines) for this purpose. <br/> <br/>
 The backend will be accessed exclusively by the frontend on port 4567.
 Configure your Security Group as such.

 ### Download and Installation